crate/cratedb-guide/docs/start/first-steps.md

 ## 2. Take a starter tutorial

-Go through the interactive tutorials that best match your interests, or run them interactively from the CrateDB Cloud UI.
+Choose the interactive tutorials that match your interests, or run them directly in the CrateDB Cloud Console.

 * **Working with JSON payloads?** • Analyze **marketing data**. • {{ '{}(#objects-basics)'.format(tutorial) }}